skimmilk8888/Triangle/README.md

 ## Discussion

 - **Enum return value**.
 We choose Enum over String as return value because it's type safe and it's faster to compare.
-And they can be easily converted to String if needed.
+And it can be easily converted to String if needed.

 - **Static function**.
 We use a static function to return triangle type because it doesn't use instance variables.